mgedmin/ghcloneall/README.rst

 Tips
 ----

-For best results configure SSH persistence, to speed up git pulls -- in your ``~/.ssh/config``::
+For best results configure SSH persistence to speed up git pulls -- in your ``~/.ssh/config``::

     Host github.com